NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Life Scope J (BSM-9101) Bedside Monitor was released in June 2007 using MU-910R as main unit, and an AY-920PA with four yellow MULTI sockets as the input unit.

-(BLOCK A) The hardware using dedicated sockets and ordinary measurement cables:
+(NORMAL BLOCK) These hardware make use of dedicated sockets and ordinary measurement cables:

 - 2 channels of Temperature